semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/why-no-findings.md

 * The repository's default branch, if that information is available.
 This information is typically available for CI scans performed through GitHub Actions.
 * One of a set of standard default branch names, including `develop` (or `development`), `main`, `master`, and `trunk`.

-If a scan runs on a different branch, findings will not appear in Semgrep Cloud Platform.
+If a scan runs on a different branch, findings do not show in Semgrep Cloud Platform.
 This prevents vulnerability findings from persisting incorrectly after they have been resolved on the repository's primary branch.

 ## Additional references